vdaas/vald/docs/tutorial/agent-on-docker.md

 ## Deploy

 This chapter will show you how to deploy Vald Agent on docker.<br>
-This chapter will use NGT for core method of Vald Agent.
+This chapter will use NGT for the core method of Vald Agent.

 1. Clone the vdaas/vald repository